Introduction

 Before sending your resume, ask yourself:

-• Have I double-checked for typos or awkward formatting (e.g., “Robert ‘Bobby’ Smith” vs. “Robert (Bobby) Smith”)?
+- Have I double-checked for typos or awkward formatting (e.g., “anonymous person ‘anonymous person’ anonymous person” vs. “anonymous person (anonymous person) anonymous person”)?

 At the end of the day, your resume should feel authentically you—without leaving room for confusion.
 A well-chosen nickname can make you more relatable to hiring managers while maintaining credibility.
 So take five minutes today to review your resume’s contact block.
 Because when your name reflects the person you are—and the professional you aspire to be—you’re already one step closer to landing the right opportunity.